GPS, aged 20; just discharged from USAF in 1945./Dresden - before and after the bombing(Wikipedia)

 The University's main sponsors were GM Motors, who threatened to withdraw funding if publication went ahead.

+He realised that Europe might present more opportunity for ‘free-thinking’, and it did not take long for his instincts to be confirmed.
 In 1953, George received a Rockerfeller Grant to live and write in Mexico City, where he completed his still unpublished book Thermopylae ; the first writing in which he had attempted to wrestle with the demons of the war that had never left him and the problems of the spirit in rigid societies.

 George had already attracted adverse attention from the FBI by 1954, when he was visited by a couple of their thugs at his apartment after his time in Mexico City.
 They were probably keen to see if they could tap any information from him about the political inclinations of his friends, in a time of anti-communist paranoia, stoked up to a large degree by the strange Edgar Hoover, as well as the right-wing US Establishment during the McCarthy period (and since).